 Parents and carers | CEOP Education (thinkuknow.co.uk)

 Making a report to the police CEOP Safety Centre

 Another excellent site with really good advice for Parents, in many different languages.
 It has a video presentation which you view online or order, a glossary of internet jargon and much more.

 Cyberbullying is when a person or a group of people uses the internet, mobile phones, online games or any other kind of digital technology to threaten, tease, upset or humiliate someone else.

 An interesting website with a good advice section for parents on a whole range of things, not just e-Safety.
-The section on Facebook has some very good practical advice.
+This includes section on games, social media, books with a quick overview for parents and advice.